sixswordstudio/Education/College/0 - January 2025 - Classes/PREP 1300 - Academic Success/ASSIGNMENT - Mapping the Semester/Appendix-II-Priorities-Goal-Setting.md

 _Amy's Comment: You captured the essence of Git technology well.
 The "Education" aspect is the self-titled name of my repository, as though "Education" is my personal project.
 GitHub has a bunch of amazing project management tools that I'm familiar with, that will help me keep the project compartmentalized from the rest of my personal projects and well-organized._

-- SMART goal 2: **To get the best grades possible in all my classes**
-  - S: Aim for 95% or higher in all my classes
-  - M: Treat every gradeable assignment like it's worth 100% of my grade.
-  - A: It's for sure achieveable,
-  - R: I've done it before, so it's realistic.
-  - T: Every deadline is an opportunity for me to seize my destiny, own it, and make it mine.
-- SMART goal 3: **To get the most that I can out of my educational experience as a whole**
-  - S: Sign up to volunteer, or attend events not directly related to academics
-  - M: Attend at least 2 events this semester
-  - A: It's for sure achievable,
-  - R: I've done it before.
-  - T: I only have until the end of the semester to complete this.
+- SMART goal 2: **To improve my overall academic GPA by receiving marks in the high 90s in all my classes this term by attending every class, participating, and sticking to my time management calendar.
+I'll be able to gauge my progress by tracking my grades as they come in, and by preparing thoroughly for each assignment, test, and quiz.
+More specifically, I will print out the syllabus and the rubrics for every class and assignment, and review them at least twice: once before starting the assignment, and once again before submitting.
+This will help me ensure that what I'm delivering qualifies for the high grades I'm aiming for.
+I will also write a letter to the grade removal department of the schools where I have had difficulty staying on track in the past, and work together with professor Todd Martin to edit it into the appropriate tone to achieve that goal.
+I will aim to complete the letter by the end of the summer term, after I've worked hard to achieve high marks in semester 1 at Durham College.**
+_.Amy's Comment: This is important for me because I have a lot of "withdrawed" and "unfinished" grades on my student record, alongside some very high marks.
+I want my record to show what I am capable of, and that I'm worthy of a spot in a degree program at Ontario Tech despite the bipolar grades on my academic record._

+- SMART goal 3: **To upgrade my math skills by completing the SALS online Math course with at least an 80% grade before the end of the semester, and then to complete the math upgrading course MDM4U (Mathematics for Data Management) before the end of the second semester.
+Completing these milestones will mean I meet the academic requirements to apply for Ontario Tech's Bachelor of Commerce degree after Durham College.
+This is how I will get the most out of this program and make real step-by-step progress towards my long-term goals.**
+_.Amy's Comment: I changed the goal to be more focused on something that will get me closer to my long-term goals.
+And it's also one that I feel more confident that I will actually complete.
+It works with my strengths while also pushing me to accomplish something truly meaningful._

 4. Rewards:
   - SMART goal 1: **I'll buy myself Civilization 7 at the end of the semester to play over the summer**.
-Keeping it as a reward at the end of a period of intense focus will help motivate me and prevent me from picking it up on a whim midway through the semester (a risk to my focus).
+Keeping it as a reward at the end of a period of intense focus will help motivate me and prevent me from picking it up on a whim midway through the semester (which would be a risk to my focus).
   - SMART goal 2: **I'll print my grades out and frame them.** Having grades to look at will remind me that I can accomplish it, and no one can take it away from me once it's been done.
   - SMART goal 3: **I'll book myself a high quality hair cut and style appointment.** I can be self-conscious and anti-social, so rewarding myself with something that boosts my confidence will help mitigate negative self-talk that keeps me isolated at home.
 I may actually look forward to going out if I feel better about how I look.